anchetaWern/portfolio-jekyll-plugin/README.md

 portfolio_url: images/posts/pages/portfolio
 ```

 The `portfolio_root` is the name of the directory where your portfolio is saved.
+This is the path where you need to create a separate folder for each project.

-The `portfolio_img_root` is where the images for your portfolio is saved.
+The `portfolio_img_root` is where all the images for each of your project is stored.

 The `portfolio_path` is the actual path in your filesystem where your portfolio is saved.
 And the `portfolio_url` is the address where you can access
 your portfolio from the browser.

+Inside each project directory, create an `index.markdown` file.
+This is where you will put the details of your project.
 You can use the plugin by using liquid tags with the name of the plugin
 as the first argument.
 The second argument is optional if you're rendering
 the main page of your portfolio.
 In the example below the name of the project is `zenoir`